 Time of the Year: October, November

 Post-monsoon is the most pleasant time of the year, which is nothing but a transition phase between monsoon and winter.
 During this time, some of the regions in India witnessed rainfall.
 This time is referred to as Autumn also in some parts of India.
+The months of October and November cover the post-monsoon season.
+This season marks the mixture between a wet and dry season.
+The temperature slowly starts getting low during this transition.
 However, it is the shortest season of all.
 Lots of festivals take place during this season such as Durga Puja (Navratri), Diwali, Bhaidooj, Halloween, etc.

 Duration: Two to three months